nate-hunter/nba-contracts/README.md

 # About this project:
 This project accomplishes two objectives:
 1. Build a RESTful API with Spring Boot
-2. Build data-driven UI diagrams.
+2. Build data-driven UI diagrams with D3.js

 I also want to get practice using React as well as Java.
 As someone with a strong interest in data visualization, this project allows me to have fun and learn at the same time :)